gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 Terraform for Kubernetes, but defined completely in Teleport.
 We should gather feedback after releasing initial KubeProvision feature to understand if there's demand for such extension of capabilities.

+Also in the future we can add a dashboard showing current state of KubeProvision reconciliation.
+We could add a `status` field to the KubeProvision resource definition, where we could track any errors that happened when KubeService tried to provision the resource and then propagate that information to the UI.

 ## Audit

 We will track changes to the KubeProvision resources in the Audit log.
 There will be three new events: